clottman/til/2017-08-09 Converting to target netstandard14 in addition to netFramework461.md

 So, it should be able to be referenced.
 When we reverse the order so that `<TargetFrameworks>` lists `netstandard1.4` first, we got the opposite error: the Android project and other projects targeting `net461` claim they cannot reference Mobile.Core because it is targeting a different framework family.
 The errors are misleading as those projects continue to run functionality defined in Mobile.Core without a problem.

 While re-targeting our projects to support .NET Standard 1.4 in addition to .NET Framework 4.6.1, another topic that confused me was the exact syntax of the various TargetFrameworks and [PackageTargetFallbacks](https://github.com/NuGet/Home/wiki/PackageTargetFallback-(new-design-for-Imports)) I could use.
 Is it Xamarin.iOS10, like some blog posts used, or xamarinios10?
 Is `net461` valid, or should I just use `net46` like I've seen in blog posts?
 After some digging, I found [the schema for Nuget Target Frameworks](https://docs.microsoft.com/en-us/nuget/schema/target-frameworks) which answered these questions.

+No post that lists specific bugs and implementation details for tooling is complete without version info, so here's what I have installed:

+Visual Studio 15.2 (26430.13)
+.NET Framework 4.7.02053 installed
+Nuget Package Manager 4.2.0
+Xamarin 4.5.0.486
+Xamarin.Android SDK 7.3.1.2
+Xamarin.iOS and Xamarin Mac SDK 10.10.0.37